hirosystems/stacks.js/packages/sbtc/README.md

 Additionally, there are two API helpers, which make it easier to get all the data needed to create the above transactions:

+- [`SbtcApiClientMainnet`](#sbtcapiclientmainnet-sbtcapiclienttestnet-sbtcapiclientdevenv) — a client for communicating with the different pieces of the sBTC deployment
-- [`SbtcApiClientTestnet`](#devenvhelper--testnethelper) — a client for communicating with the different pieces of the testnet deployment of sBTC
+- [`SbtcApiClientTestnet`](#sbtcapiclientmainnet-sbtcapiclienttestnet-sbtcapiclientdevenv) — a client for communicating with the different pieces of the sBTC deployment on Testnet
-- [`SbtcApiClientDevenv`](#devenvhelper--testnethelper) — a client for developing against a [local deployment of sBTC](https://github.com/stacks-network/sbtc/blob/0ff9070ffdfde4a8c0fec025de5a182e2aedca2d/Makefile#L169-L173)
+- [`SbtcApiClientDevenv`](#sbtcapiclientmainnet-sbtcapiclienttestnet-sbtcapiclientdevenv) — a client for developing against a [local deployment of sBTC](https://github.com/stacks-network/sbtc/blob/0ff9070ffdfde4a8c0fec025de5a182e2aedca2d/Makefile#L169-L173)

 While the final adjustments are still being made in the pre-release phase, this package may change default URLs and contract addresses on every minor release.